 Are you concerned about processing delays?

 Currently, three USCIS service centers are handling DACA renewal cases, and application processing times — “wait times” — vary among the service centers.
-For example, as of September 2019, the Nebraska Service Center was taking about 5 to 7 months to process DACA renewal applications and issue renewed EADs, according to USCIS’s Check Case Processing Times website, https://egov.uscis.gov/processing-times/.
+For the latest information, see USCIS’s Check Case Processing Times website, https://egov.uscis.gov/processing-times/.

 Because USCIS’s processing of renewal applications may be delayed, we recommend that you apply at least 150 days before your DACA’s expiration date.
 NILC’s DACA Renewal Calculator — www.nilc.org/dacarenewalcalculator/— can help you figure out when to submit your renewal application in time so that your DACA and EAD don’t expire before your renewal application is processed.

-NOTE: Given the uncertainty of what will happen with DACA under the Trump administration, we encourage people whose DACA expires before the end of 2020 to consider applying for renewal sooner than they might otherwise.
-We also urge them to consult with an accredited representative (at a nonprofit organization that helps people with immigration matters) or an attorney before they apply for renewal, to discuss the benefits and risks of applying.
+Note: Given the uncertainty of what will happen with DACA, we encourage people requesting DACA to consult with an accredited representative (at a nonprofit organization that helps people with immigration matters) or an attorney before they apply for renewal, to discuss the benefits and risks of applying.

 What factors are likely to cause a longer application processing time?